-Hence, the idea is to run in each node $m \in \mathcal{N}$ a field estimator for the region $\Omega_m$ exploiting local measurements $y_q^m$ , information from the nodes assigned to neighboring subdomains, as well as the PDE model (1) properly discretized in time and space.
-Taking inspiration from the Schwarz method [19]-[21], neighboring local estimators should iteratively find a consensus on the estimates concerning the common parts.
-The Schwarz method has been originally conceived [19] for an iterative solution of boundary value problems.
-Subsequently, it has received renewed interest [20], [21] in connection with the parallelization of PDE solvers.
-In loose terms, the idea of the parallel Schwarz method is to decompose the original PDE problem on the overall domain of interest into subproblems concerning neighboring subdomains are used as boundary conditions.
-As shown below, such an idea turns out to be especially useful for the distributed filtering problem considered in this work.
+In order to develop a scalable distributed filter for monitoring the target field, the idea is to run in each node $m \in \mathcal{N}$ a field estimator for the region Ω_m exploiting local measurements \mathbf{y}q^m , information from the nodes assigned to neighboring subdomains, as well as the PDE model (1) properly discretized in time and space.
+The proposed approach takes inspiration from the parallel Schwarz method, originally conceived [19] for an iterative solution of boundary value problems.
+Subsequently, the Schwarz method has received renewed interest [20], [21] in connection with the parallelization of PDE solvers.